Last Updated on June 2, 2023

 Lake Junaluska

 A 3.8-mile walking trail encircles Lake Junaluska, just northeast of Waynesville.
 Enjoy a leisurely stroll on the fully paved, mostly flat path.
 The trail has a number of gazebos and benches where you can rest, picnic, and enjoy the stunning mountain vistas that surround the lake on all sides.
+There are plenty of opportunities to spot a variety of waterbirds attracted to the lake.
 Cut across the Turbeville Footbridge at Junaluska Dam to shorten your walk to 2.3 miles.
 Another point of interest along the trail is the Rose Walk.
 When in season, you can enjoy more than 200 hybrid tea, grandiflora, and floribunda roses!

 Parham Memorial Park

-The Town of Maggie Valley manages nine parks that make great picnic locations.
+The nearby Town of Maggie Valley manages ten parks and greenways that make great picnic locations.
 Parham Memorial Park is located along the town’s main highway at the western intersection of Moody Farm Road and Soco Road.
-At Parham Park, you can picnic either under the shelter on site, or by Jonathans Creek.
+At Parham Park, you can picnic either under the shelter on site or by Jonathans Creek.
 This park also has a fishing pier, walking trail, and creekside benches.
 Parking is readily available, and other great amenities of Maggie Valley are just a short drive away.

 Richland Balsam Overlook